 The academic load is limited to six hours a semester unless special permission to take more than six hours is obtained from the Dean.

 Admission

-Admission to the M.B.A. program is based on the combination of an applicant's previous academic record, GMAT (Graduate Management Admission Test) score, and work experience.
-The basic requirements for admission are a bachelor's degree from a regionally accredited college or university, an undergraduate record which indicates the ability to pursue the M.B.A.
-Program, and a satisfactory score on the GMAT.
+For regular admission, applicants must have a bachelor's degree from a regionally accredited college or university, an undergraduate record which indicates the ability to pursue the M.B.A. program, and a satisfactory score on the GMAT.